ivan-direct/hops-and-adjuncts/README.md

 I am a software developer with a passion for both home brewing and the craft beer scene, so when I decided to build a web application to showcase my abilites I decided to build a React / Ruby on Rails application to display useful information regarding hops and brewing adjuncts.

-This project is currently restricted to Colorado only at this time but could easily be expanded.
+This project is currently restricted to Colorado at this time but could easily be expanded.

 Why Hops & Adjuncts?:
 * To allow beer enthusiasts to find beers that contain their favorite hops.
-I didn't see a way to do this via Google search or by using the most popular beer social media sites available.
+I didn't see a way to do this via Google search or by using beer social media sites.
 * Enable homebrewers to find ratings on hop popularity and common hop pairings for recipe design.
 I often found myself asking questions like, "I have some extra Nelson Sauvin hops lying around; What pairs well with Nelson?"
 * I created a hop rating system based on online beer ratings containing these hops.
 This provides a resource for hobbyists and industry professionals to track emerging trends in craft beer. :beer:

 Although the primary focus of this application (and website) is to give me the ability to show job recruiters and prospective employers what I am capable of, I hope it can serve double-duty as a useful tool for both homebrewers and the craft beer industry.
 That would likely entail obtaining a proper Domain and moving off the free Heroku tier.
 To fund this I'd need some sponsors. _Yakima Valley give me a holler!_

-<p align="right">(<a href="#top">back to top</a>)</p>